we shall have to think up signs, sketch a landscape, fabricate a plan

 * Holistic approach and Diversity

 We are multitudes.
 We are complex multi-dimensional organisms.
 As far as we know, through the millions of years of our evolution we had to sacrifice one of our senses (and the tail).
-The senses we are left with (arguably 5 to 7) need to be cultivated and celebrated in order to survive the digital age.
+The senses we are left with (arguably 5 to 15) need to be cultivated and celebrated in order to survive the digital age.
 Humans also have multiple intelligences with a similar destiny.
 Parts of us can become endangered species unless we pay attention to them, to our perception and life experience through them.
-So our events create a space for protection of multitudes of life forms in people.
+With our events we aim to create spaces for protection of multitudes of life forms in people.
 They merge together different aspects of being human, each finding their place “in the family of things”.
 As in the whole project of LaForesta, we are interested in re-integration of the world in a larger sense.
 Also on the individual level, our health is in our re-connection, in that all parts of ourselves are integrated: our heart, mind, senses, intuition, physicality, different aspects of our experience are playing together like a jazz band, unified in free play.
 Diversity of subjects, interests, people’s backgrounds, ways of knowing and forms of expression is part of holistic approach.
 People tick differently and engage with life in different ways.
 In our events we invite a variety of forms of being, thinking and expression to engage into a shared experience and exchange of perspectives — intellectual, physical, poetic, sensuous, and so on.

 Related to the first principle, we are convinced that sustainable collaborative creativity are powerful forces to tackle world challenges of today.
 This can’t be done by one industry or one school of thought but is a process of bringing together people from different walks of life to learn from and be inspired by each other, to experience and experiment, to imagine and co-create new forms.
 An event becomes a space for implementing the values in pursuit of more holistic vision through diverse ways of being, thinking, relating, sharing knowledge and experiences.
 In order to deal with complexities of modern life we need complex abilities, our worldview needs to expand, our outlook and perspectives need to be continuously refreshed and updated.
 This happens when different disciplines, backgrounds, ways of being and thinking come together, and engage in conversations, with openness to learn from one another.